Understand best practice for engaging with your social media community.

 In line with your community management guidelines:

-- report posts or comments that breach your policies and/or are defamatory to the platform
+- report posts or comments that breach the platform’s policies to the platform

-Report unofficial or fake NSW Government pages to the platform and escalate to your platform account manager.
-If nothing is actioned, contact the NSW Government Social Media team.
+Report unofficial or fake NSW Government accounts to the platform and escalate to your manager.
+If nothing is actioned by the platform contact the NSW Government Social Media team.

 Posting sensitive content